triflicacid/c-vm/docs/Language.md

 They are defined with a data identifier and contain a list of field-type pairs.
 Delimiting commas are optional if newlines are used.

+One may use `decl data <Name>` to declare a data type without implementing it.

 Members may be accessed using the `.` operator:

 ```